Location

 Landowner Relations

-Pipeline companies are committed to working with landowners fairly, openly and with respect.
+Pipeline companies are committed to working with landowners fairly, openly, and respectfully.
 Operators negotiate with landowners in good faith and are responsive to their questions and concerns and consistent in upholding their commitments.
-Pipeline operators collaborated with regulators and landowners on a set of core training materials to develop strong relations with members of the public living close to a pipeline right-of-way.
-Click here to learn more about the “Liquids Pipeline Owner and Operator Commitment to Landowners,” published by the American Petroleum Institute (API) and the Association of Oil Pipe Lines (AOPL).
+After several years in development with members of the public and government representatives, pipeline operators published first-of-its-kind guidance on public and community engagement, beginning with the early routing and siting decisions for a proposed project.
+The document establishes a framework for soliciting and responding to community and landowner concerns while sharing information and minimizing disruptions wherever possible.
+Pipeline operators have collaborated with regulators and landowners on a set of core training materials to develop strong relations with members of the public living close to a pipeline right-of-way.

 Eminent Domain

 Eminent domain is the process by which government entities or others may use private property for public use following compensation to the private landowner.
-Pipeline operators view eminent domain as a last resort and work in good faith first to reach a mutually-acceptable agreement with landowners.
+Eminent domain has been instrumental in building our nation’s extensive infrastructure network, from highways, dams, airports and railroads to cable and electricity lines along with coveted public spaces like national monuments and parks.
+Pipeline operators use eminent domain as a last resort and work in good faith first to reach a mutually acceptable agreement with landowners.
 Most negotiations between landowners and pipeline operators are successful in reaching an agreement.
+If the public benefits encroach on private land, landowners receive fair compensation for their property and typically retain the use of their property for many purposes.
 Several states have a state-specific Landowner Bill of Rights such as Texas, guaranteeing rights for landowners in any negotiations.